-TMS Peripherals offe Macintosh computers, fn we're not just about grea factory fresh TMS drive i before it is shipped.
-Sh-(within the first 30 days) suspect drive-at no cos Dealer of SCSI hard drives for Apple & iMB's, at incredible savings.
+TMS Peripherals offe Macintosh computers, fi we're not just about gre factory fresh TMS drive i before it is shipped.
+Shr (within the first 30 days) suspect drive-at no cos of SCSI hard drives for Apple & iMB's, at incredible savings.
 But e about excellent service too!
-Each ,y ested and verified by our technicians experience a problem with your drive ship you a replacement and pick up the aving you with virtually no down time!
+Each y ested and verified by our technicians experience a problem with your drive ship you a replacement and pick up the a